Milolikaxx/frontend-toonmash/README.md

 Toonmash Web is a web application inspired by the original Facemash, which was the precursor to Facebook.
 This application is not responsive.
 It uses the Elo Rating Algorithm to calculate scores.

 ### Features
-- Compare and rate different characters.
+- You can vote for your favorite pictures, and the system will compare and rate different characters.
 - View ranking based on Elo scores.
-- Simple and intuitive user interface.
+- You can upload pictures to compete in the ranking, up to 5 pictures per account.

 ### Technologies Used
 - React TS (Front End)